caobinzi/origami/README.md

 Moreover we want to be able to:

  - develop these features in a composable way.
-It should be possible to describe and test the counting of elements (or other piece of statistics like mean/variance) independently from its output to a file
+It should be possible to describe and test the counting of elements (or other types of statistics like mean/variance) independently from its output to a file

- - do all sorts of computations and side-effects in **one** traversal (not have to read a file twice to output the number of lines and the MD5 hash)
+ - do all sorts of computations and side-effects in **one** traversal (without having to read a file twice to output the number of lines and the MD5 hash)

-### `FoldM` and `FoldableM`
+## `FoldM` and `FoldableM`

 The ***origami*** library offers 2 abstractions to do this: `FoldM` and `FoldableM`.